Post A Job

 If our professional staff determine that additional information must be collected before approving an employer request and/or job postings, the employer will be placed into pending status and will receive a request for more information.

-All employers requesting access to post jobs and internships at the University of Arkansas via our Handshake software must first go through a manual approval process facilitated by professional staff in the OCC and WCS.
+All employers requesting access to post jobs and internships at the University of Arkansas via our Handshake software must first go through a manual approval process facilitated by a Career Connections professional staff.
 Employers are typically approved or put into pending status (to gather additional information) within 48 hours (2 business days).
-The UA Career Center and the Walton Career Services retain the discretion to approve or deny employers' access.
+Career Connections retain the discretion to approve or deny employers' access.
 The following are some of the criteria considered for employer approval:

 • Employers must operate in congruence with the University policy of Equal Opportunity/Affirmative Action** and do not discriminate on the basis of age, race, color, religion, sex, handicap, national origin, or any other characteristic protected under applicable federal or state law.
 An employer or agency using the services of Career Services understands that compliance with all related federal and state statutes and regulations is required for initiation or continuance of Career Services.